 - Collect rainwater, and use it to water your houseplants and garden.
 Some municipalities give rebates for rain barrels it’s worth checking to see if yours has such a program.

-- Before buying anything new, first check your local thrift shop, Craigslist or Freecycle.
+- Before buying anything new, first check your local thrift shop, Craigslist (If you Google it you will go to your local list) or Freecycle.
 If it is a something you will only use for one job consider renting or borrowing from a friend.